-Registration continues for TJC Summer Camps for kids ages 3 and up.
+Registration is open now for TJC Summer Camps for kids ages 3 and up.
 Camps begin in June and continue through mid-August.

 TJC offers more than 40 activity camps in the areas of:

-• Art: comic book creation, jewelry, watercolor and acrylic painting
+• Art: comic book creation, jewelry, mixed-media journaling, painting

 • Cooking: learning to cook recipes from scratch, serving skills, kitchen safety and etiquette